-As of December 31, 2013, Qiwi Bank's reserves amounted to 4.25% of its liabilities owed to legal entities that are non-residents and 4.25% of liabilities towards individuals and other liabilities and it was in compliance with applicable banking legislation.
+As of December 31, 2012, Qiwi Bank's reserves amounted to 5.5% of its liabilities owed to legal entities that are non-residents and 4% for liabilities towards individuals and other liabilities and it was in compliance with applicable banking legislation.
 Qiwi Bank has never been fined for non-compliance with reserve requirements and none of the audits conducted by the CBR in respect of it has uncovered any material violations.
-The reserve requirements of the CBR negatively impact Qiwi Bank's ability to distribute its profit to us in the form of dividends.

-As of the date of this annual report, Qiwi Bank remains in compliance with applicable reserves requirements.
+As of the date of this prospectus, Qiwi Bank remains in compliance with applicable reserves requirements.